FAQ

 Reasonable accommodations for students with disabilities are provided for all UMBC students “qualified” under the Americans with Disabilities Act, 1990, as amended, and Section 504 of the Rehabilitation Act of 1973.

-A person with a disability is defined as any individual who has a physical or mental impairment that substantially limits one or more of the major life activities of such individual: any individual who has a record of such impairment and any individual who is regarded as having such an impairment.
-(ADA, 1990).
+A person with a disability is defined by the ADA as any individual who has a physical or mental impairment that substantially limits one or more of the major life activities of such individual, any individual who has a record of such impairment, and any individual who is regarded as having such an impairment.

 How do I request accommodations?